-The previous year's evaluation did not drive to significant changes in the internal organization of the Board nor procedures, save for a greater focus on certain risk & opportunities areas for the Company (such as cybersecurity, ESG) as well as the consideration of conducting the next evaluation by an independent third party.
-It should be noted that, all of these goals have been met in 2022.
-As a result of the external evaluation, the Board confirmed its good performance in relation to work environment, professionalism, dedication and commitment.
-The Board agreed to continue focusing its efforts in the following areas: succession, talent management, strategy with particular focus on ESG, cybersecurity and digitalization.
-Current evaluation on year 2022 has taken the former into account.
+Due to the exceptional circumstances the Company has faced this year 2023, which have required a higher attention of the Board to this extraordinary situation, the Board has proposed an evaluation exercise on their performance during said period.
+However, based on the previous evaluation, the Board has continued with its greater focus on certain risk & opportunities areas for the Company (such as cybersecurity, sustainability and health and safety).
+It should be noted that, all of these goals have been met in 2023.
+As a result of the external evaluation, the Board increased its dedication in areas such as succession, talent management, strategy with particular focus on ESG, cybersecurity and digitalization.